ricklyon/ricklyon.github.io/_posts/sauces/2023-03-20-sausage-gravy.md

 ---
 title: Sausage Gravy
 date: 2023-02-28 08:15:00 +0007
-categories: [sauces/gravy] # maximum of two comma seperated values, recipes are organized in folders based on the category
+categories: [sauces] # maximum of two comma seperated values, recipes are organized in folders based on the category
 tags: []     # tags should always be lowercase
 # image: \images\chocolate-chip-cookies-lg.jpg # images should be roughly 2:1 ratio
 pin: false  # pin to the top of homepage